vega/vega-lite/CONTRIBUTING.md

 starting from smaller tasks to a larger task.
 You can also find [all tasks with "help-wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/help-wanted).

-## Documentation
+## Documentation and Website

-Our documentation also resides in our Github repository under `site/docs/` in Markdown format.
+The website is under `site/` and the documentation is under `site/docs/`.
 We use Github Pages to publish our documentation when we release a new version.
-To contribute changes to the documentation, simply submit a pull request that changes the corresponding markdown files in `site/docs/`.
+To contribute changes to the documentation or website, simply submit a pull request that changes the corresponding markdown files in `site/`.

+The images that are shown on the homepage and in the gallery have to be generated with `npm run images`.
+To run the script, you need to install [gnu parallel](https://www.gnu.org/software/parallel/).

 Since we only publish the Github Pages when we release a new version, it might be slightly outdated compared to `master`.
 For development, once you have [setup the repository](#repository-setup), you can run `npm run site` to serve the github page locally at [http://localhost:4000/vega-lite/](http://localhost:4000/vega-lite/).

 # Development Guide